Bekargyn/wp-kitchen-cabinet-deals/wp-content/plugins/wp-reset/readme.txt

 == Frequently Asked Questions ==

+= Does WP Reset make backups? =

+Automatically no, it does not.
+But we have "download backup" links besides every tool in the plugin so make sure you download a backup before running them.
+Backups only contain the database, no files!

 = How can I log in after resetting? =

 Use the same username and password you used while doing the reset.
 Only one user will be restored after resetting.
 The one you used at that time.

-= Will any files be deleted or modified? =
+= Will any files be deleted or modified when I reset the site? =

-No. All files are left untouched.
+No. All files are left untouched if you do a full reset.
+However, there are tool like "delete themes" that do delete files.

 = Will I have to reconfigure wp-config.php? =